Polestar 2 review: a stylish and safe Swedish EV

-The stylish, all-electric Polestar 2 oozes quality and is a great alternative to a Tesla, but it’s held back by an overly firm ride
+The stylish, all-electric Polestar 2 oozes quality and is a decent alternative to a Tesla, but it’s held back by an overly firm ride

 About the Polestar 2

-The Polestar 2 sits on Volvo’s Compact Modular Architecture (CMA) platform, which is also used for the Volvo XC40 SUV and C40 coupe-SUV.
-The Polestar 2 has a saloon-look bodystyle, but is actually a five-door hatchback with a slightly elevated ride height.
+The Polestar 2 sits on Volvo’s Compact Modular Architecture (CMA) platform, which is also used by the Volvo XC40 SUV and C40 coupe-SUV.
+The Polestar 2 has a saloon-look to its body, but is actually a five-door hatchback with a slightly elevated ride height.
 This gives it a unique shape that’s not quite a crossover, but still offers decent family practicality.

 In this review

-- 1Verdict - currently readingThe stylish, all-electric Polestar 2 oozes quality and is a great alternative to a Tesla, but it’s held back by an overly firm ride
+- 1Verdict - currently readingThe stylish, all-electric Polestar 2 oozes quality and is a decent alternative to a Tesla, but it’s held back by an overly firm ride

-- 5Practicality, comfort and boot spaceGood range, a comfortable cabin and a practical hatchback body style will attract customers to the Polestar 2.
+- 5Practicality, comfort and boot spaceA comfortable cabin and a practical hatchback body style are plus points for the Swedish fastback

 - 6Reliability and safetyPolestar includes a great level of safety kit for the 2, and has delivered impressive results in the latest Driver Power customer satisfaction survey